-Once seen as a niche market, Direct-to-Consumer (DTC) ecommerce is proving its worth across an ever-wider range of product categories in Europe and North America, with an astounding 16.9% growth from 2021 to 2022, according to a new report:
+Once seen as a niche market, Direct-to-Consumer (DTC) ecommerce is proving its worth across an ever-wider range of product categories, with an astounding sales projection of $212.9 billion for this year, according to eMarketer’s forecast, up from $182.6 billion last year.

-In North America, the research shows that 61% of companies in retail, manufacturing, and 3PL will see DTC channels contributing more than half of their overall sales by 2026!
-Let’s take a look at the DTC sales opportunity from 2023-2026, challenges to anticipate, and requirements for success.
+The report shows that DTC channels will contribute more than half of overall sales by 2026!
+Let’s take a look at how you can adapt your fulfillment operations for the booming DTC market, including challenges to anticipate and requirements for success:

-Keen to reinvent their businesses for this boom, 66% of retailers in North America and 59% in Europe surveyed have increased their DTC investments over the past 3 years; many of them significant.
-Evidence in both regions points to a consistent consensus: now is the time to reap the benefits of a DTC offering.
+Keen to reinvent their businesses for this boom, businesses realize that now is the time to reap the benefits of a DTC offering.

-But like all good things, DTC order management has its challenges
+But like all good things, DTC ecommerce has its challenges

 Emerging trends like DTC ecommerce present logistical inventory challenges and inflated costs for businesses that try to retrofit old fulfillment technologies that weren’t built to manage the complexities of it all.